-- 1. Remove the lens safety cable, if installed. - 2.
-Support the lens with one hand. - 3.
-Use the other hand to slide the lens release lever to the far left position. - 4.
-Pull the lens straight out of the projector lens mount. - 5.
+- 1. Support the lens with one hand. - 2.
+Use the other hand to slide the lens release lever to the far left position. - 3.
+Pull the lens straight out of the projector lens mount. - 4.
 Replace with another lens, or install the projector lens cap.